DEV SITE .48

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Geologist
+Entry / Progression - Geologist

 To gain professionally recognised qualifications, you need to complete a relevant foundation degree course and then undertake a period of training in employment.
 There are a limited number of courses countrywide that are particularly relevant to minerals/mining surveying.